-The best news is children under 17 go free to Kew Gardens and you can easily spend a day there so this is a great outdoors, cost-effective destination.
-Kids love to run around outdoors and there are great expanses here, as well as the Treetop High Walkway which offers wonderful views as do the high walkways inside the enormous greenhouses.
+Children under 17 go free to Kew Gardens and you can easily spend a day there so this is a great cost-effective day out.
+Kids love to run around outdoors and Kew Gardens is huge.
+It's also home to the Treetop High Walkway which offers wonderful views as do the high walkways inside the enormous greenhouses.

 Climbers and Creepers is Kew's indoor interactive play area for 3-9 year-olds and Treehouse Towers is for 3-11 year-olds.
-Both are positioned next to a cafe and family shop.
-Explore the Gardens first as once the kids get here they won't want to leave!
+Both are positioned next to a cafe and a family shop.
+Explore the gardens first as once the kids get here they won't want to leave!

 06 of 34

 This South Kensington Museum may not have dinosaurs like the nearby Natural History Museum or lots of buttons to press like the nearby Science Museum but the V&A has an awful lot of free fun to offer families.
 The Gallery Backpacks give you the chance to explore a gallery together with activities and fun ideas that encourage the adults to look at the exhibits with fresh eyes too.
-There are weekend and school holiday children's workshops and for many booking is not essential.
+There are weekend and school holiday children's workshops and booking is not essential for many of the events.
 Family Fun Trails are on offer every day and the weekend Gallery Plays are enthralling.

 07 of 34

-This bronze statue of Peter Pan is in Kensington Gardens, next to Hyde Park.
-The exact location was chosen by Peter Pan's author, J.M.
+This bronze statue of Peter Pan is located in Kensington Gardens, next to Hyde Park.
+The exact spot was chosen by Peter Pan's author, J.M.
 Barrie.
-Barrie lived close to Kensington Gardens and published his first Peter Pan story in 1902, using the park for inspiration.
+Barrie lived close to Kensington Gardens and published his first Peter Pan story in 1902 using the park for inspiration.
 In his Peter Pan tale, The Little White Bird, Peter flies out of his nursery and lands beside the Long Water lake, on the spot where the statue now stands.